stephenhodgkiss/iroha/crates/iroha_cli/CommandLineHelp.md

 * `mint` — Increase the quantity of an asset
 * `burn` — Decrease the quantity of an asset
 * `transfer` — Transfer an asset between accounts
-* `transferkvs` — Transfer a key-value store between accounts
-* `getkv` — Retrieve a value from the key-value store
-* `setkv` — Create or update a key-value entry using JSON5 input from stdin
-* `removekv` — Delete an entry from the key-value store